Pomog/ChemTrack-Android/docs/technical_task.md

    - As an Admin, I want to launch the application, login with my username (auto-completion available, login and password will be pre-defined), and enter my password for secure access
    - I can click the button "Account Management" on the initial screen.
    - I will be redirected to the page "account management", where I see a search field and I can search users by name.
-   - After finding a user, I can choose a new role for him and I can press the "confirm" button and will get a feedback upon successful or failed operation.
+   - After finding a user, I can choose a new role for him and I can press the "confirm" button and get feedback upon successful or failed operation.

 ## 6. Functional Requirements
 **Comprehensive Search:**